lizmat/raku-all-modules/LLFourn/p6-CompUnit-Util/README.md

 }
 ```

-Modifies the `%*LANG` of the present lexical scope being compiled.
+Modifies the `%*LANG` of the lexical scope currently being compiled.
 Presently this is the best way to modify rakudo's parser and create a
 *slang*.
 You will need to know about
 [QAST](https://github.com/perl6/nqp/blob/master/docs/qast.markdown) to